Title I Annual Meeting

 What is a Title I school?

 Every Student Succeeds Act (ESSA), Title I, Part A Section 1116 provides financial assistance to state and local educational agencies to meet the needs of at-risk children.
-The goal of Title I is to provide instructional services and activities which support students in meeting the state’s challenging performance standards.
+The goal of Title I is to provide instructional services and activities that support students in meeting the state’s challenging performance standards.

 As a district in conjunction with federal guidelines a small percentage of our Title I money is allotted to have Family Engagement Coordinators at the district level.